training-datalab/old-training-datalab.com/_pages/resources.md

 - <a href="https://training-datalab.slack.com/" target="_blank">#Slack workspace</a>
 - <a href="https://github.com/training-datalab" target="_blank">GitHub repositories</a>
+- <a href="https://forms.gle/1md52fqwZWccy6Jw5" target="_blank">Prompts form for social media content generated with GPT-4</a>
 - <a href="https://zenodo.org/communities/tdl/" target="_blank">Zenodo collection</a>
 - <a href="https://training-datalab.com/tufte-working-papers/">Tufte Working Papers</a>
   - Produced in <a href="https://github.com/training-datalab/tufte-latex" target="_blank">Tufte-LaTeX</a> on our <a href="https://github.com/training-datalab/tufte-working-papers" target="_blank">GitHub repository</a>